 Why create a homemade version of something I despise?
-Party to clean out my freezer, which was packed with three containers of figs from the two fig trees in my mom's front yard.
-I made jam, I roasted them for salads, and even made a fancy dish of pan-seared chicken and figs. I was running out of ideas, and Fig Newtons were pretty obvious.
+Party to clean out my freezer, which was packed with three containers of figs from the two trees in my mom's front yard.
+I made jam, I roasted them for salads, and even made a fancy dish of pan-seared chicken and figs. I was running out of ideas, and Fig Newtons seemed pretty obvious.

 Before you run to the kitchen to make these delish fig bars, check out this article I was featured in on Relish.
 A heart healthy menu I created was featured, along with menus from three other dietitians.
 Relish is a fantastic site, so I'm so excited to be featured!
 Check it out!